Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Conclusion and Discussions

 \changedSB{The current optimization problem is formulated as a centralized one that assumes complete knowledge of the network graph edge weights.
 A} potential future work involves the development of a distributed optimization scheme \changedSB{in which each vertex would use information about its local subgraph and would only adjusts weights on its incident edges in order to optimize the network}.
 A distributed method would allow the approach to scale to larger networks and generalize to settings where global information regarding the network may not be available due to privacy restrictions.
-Another front of exploration is the application of the eigenspectrum optimization principle to real-world dynamics over physical networks, \changedSB{such as electrical grids, robot networks and social networks,} specifically \changedSB{focusing on} the translation of the constraints on a real network to optimization constraints and the demonstration of resonance mitigation in \changedSB{such} realistic scenarios. }
+In future we will work towards implementing the proposed methods on real-world, physical networks such as electrical grids, robot networks and social networks. }